 Figure 5- Data entry workbook in Excel

-As an example, oyster length measurements are restricted from being entered at a size greater than 125-mm.
+As an example, oyster length measurements will be restricted from being entered at a size greater than 125-mm.
 While oysters greater than this size could be found, to enter a value above this level requires manual override from someone with supervisory control.
-Another recommended best management practice for data management is to use a “double entry” system.
-This requires that each line of data be entered into the computer twice, and then these data compared electronically.
+This data entry system will also require a “double entry” system where each line of data will be be entered into the computer twice, and then these data compared electronically.
 If the entered data do not match exactly, the original data sheets are examined to determine why discrepancies exist.
-For the LCR project, these data are entered twice on separate workbooks, ideally by different people.
-Using different people is preferred because different people may interpret the handwriting on the field data sheets in different ways.
-A third tab is then used in Excel to compare the two data entry tabs for errors.
+Using different people for each round of data entry is preferred because different people may interpret the handwriting on the field data sheets in different ways.
+A third tab will then be used in Excel to compare the two data entry tabs for discrepancies.
 Any identified errors are then reconciled against the field data sheets and by a project supervisor.

+Transfer electronic records from sensor to database

-Once sensor collected data are transported back to the lab as individual data files, these files must be checked for errors and the data amended to an existing data file to provide a continuous record of the observations of interest.
-This will be done in a three step process:
+Once sensor collected data are transported back to the lab as individual data files on a laptop, these files must be checked for errors and the data amended to an existing database to provide a continuous record of the water quality observations of interest.
+I will develop a three-step process where:

 Step 1.
-Python code will distinguish files types, Star-Oddi or Diver sensor data types, based on proper file naming convention.
+Working with UF Library team, I will develop Python code that will distinguish files from each of the two types of sensors that make up the water quality sensor array (Star-Oddi or Diver), based on proper file naming convention.

 Step 2.
-Python code will continue to checking files, erroring those that are duplicated, or that do not align with current “active” sensors in MySQL database.
-All active sensors are entered into MySQL with an appropriate start time and location.
-Any sensor not on the active list, will not be imported and report an error.
+Python code will then check for errors in these data including duplicate observations or data from a sensor that does not have an “identity” in our database..
+As an example, all active and functioning sensors that are deployed in the field are stored as a data table in our MySQL database where the start day, time, and location are recorded.
+If the data file list of sensors does not match the list of active sensors known in the database, then an error message will be generated.

 Step 3.
 MySQL will import all checked and correct observations in their appropriate tables.

-Once imported, additional checks in the MySQL database are performed.
-Some errors that are check are if all the sensors downloaded, end at their respectful download times.
-MySQL database has a series of internal codes that can be entered to bring a desired output.
-If a sensor is found to have missing data, there is a set of code that will be a check the database can create a report.
-This might be considered a second line of defense, in the battle to reduce errors, after the initial duplication and sensor location checks.
+Once imported, a second set of QA/QC protocols will be performed within the MySQL database such as examining observations for non-sense values based on expected temperature and conductivity values for the array location.
+While I will not develop the MySQL database as part of my thesis, I will work closely with UF Library staff to define database relationships, error checking routines, and workflow within the MySQL database.
+I will also develop basic Python skills to allow me to conduct routine maintenance on the database such as error checking and adding additional water quality stations as needed..

 Data analysis, figures and tables